 Each of these features require providers to meet specific regulatory requirements.
 Different providers are therefore subject to different levels of regulation depending on their features.
 The HEFCE Register reflects these differences.

 The HEFCE Register can be used to look for a specific provider or to look at groups of providers with particular features.
-See further details on how to search the Register.
+See further details on how to use the Register.

 For each provider listed the Register sets out: